 The T9 predictive text input mode allows you to enter words easily with a minimum number of key presses.
 As you touch each key, the phone begins to display the characters that it thinks you are typing based on a built-in dictionary.
 As new letters are added, the word changes to reflect the most likely candidate from the dictionary.
+To use T9 Mode, touch to activate it.
+Once activated, an orange dot will be displayed on the T9 Key

 - When you are in the T9 predictive text input mode, begin entering a word by pressing the touch screen keys.
-Touch one key per letter. - The word changes as letters are typed - ignore what is displayed on the screen until the word is typed completely. - ► If the word is still incorrect after typing completely, press on the pop up menu to see the options.
-Then select the word you want by touch. - If the desired word is missing from the word choices list, add it by pressing and selecting water word to enter the new word.
-Then press to save the word into the built-in dictionary. - Enter the whole word before editing or deleting any letters. - 3.
-Complete each word with a space by touching \\\\\.
+Touch one key per letter. - The word changes as letters are typedignore what is displayed on the screen until the word is typed completely. - If the word is still incorrect after typing completely, touch □ on the pop-up menu to see the options.
+Then select the word you want by touch.
+(To display the word candidates, first you need to select the Show Candidate option.
+Touch Options □ > Text Entry Settings > Show Candidate) - ▶ If the desired word is missing from the word choices list, add it by pressing and selecting Add Word to enter the new word.
+Then touch Save to save the word into the built-in dictionary.

+- Enter the whole word before editing or deleting any letters. - 3.
+Complete each word with a space by touching ---.

-To delete letters, touch .
-Touch and hold down .
-To crase the entire text entry.
+To delete letters, touch - .
+Touch and hold down - to erase the entire text entry.

-Pressing the (END) key will save your unsaved message in the Drafts folder.
+Pressing the End Key will save your unsaved message in the Drafts folder.